How far do Unilever shares need to fall to improve women’s rights in Kenya? - African Business

 The prevalence of sexual harassment goes hand in hand with the scarcity of work for women in many markets in Africa.
 A 2015 study of East Africa’s agribusiness sector by British researchers found that “the most common targets of harassment were individuals — especially women — in insecure and low-paid positions,” as they were at greater risk of losing their jobs.

-The lack of opportunities for an ever-growing population overloads the labour market (see cover story, page 12), putting mostly women at risk, as men tend to occupy managerial positions.
+The lack of opportunities for an ever-growing population overloads the labour market, putting mostly women at risk, as men tend to occupy managerial positions.

 Apart from strengthening labour unions, which would give women the right tools to raise their voices, part of the solution lies in exposing these behaviours, as the BBC did.